tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 Another unique aspect of REST is that REST APIs focus on *resources* (that is, *things*, rather than actions) and ways to access the resources.
 Resources are typically different types of information.
 You access the resources through URLs (Uniform Resource Locators), just like going to a URL in your browser retrieves an information resource.
 The URLs are accompanied by a method that specifies how you want to interact with the resource.

 Common methods include GET (read), POST (create), PUT (update), and DELETE (remove).
 The endpoint usually includes query parameters that specify more details about the representation of the resource you want to see.
-For example, you might specify (in a query parameter) that you want to limit the display of 5 instances of the resource.
+For example, you might specify (in a query parameter) that you want to limit the display to 5 instances of the resource.

 Here's what a sample endpoint might look like: